Cosmological phase transitions: from particle physics to gravitational waves, semi-analytically: Introduction

-Given that there are no FOPTs in the Standard Model (SM) \cite{Kajantie:1996mn,Aoki:2006we}, the observation of a SGWB from such a process in the early Universe would represent a smoking gun signal for physics beyond the Standard Model (BSM).
-The FOPT is driven by a scalar field that induces the spontaneous symmetry breaking (SSB) of a symmetry of the theory through thermal corrections to its effective potential in the early Universe.
+Given that there are no FOPTs in the Standard Model (SM) \cite{Kajantie:1996mn,Aoki:2006we}, the observation of a SGWB from such a process in the early Universe would represent a smoking gun signal for physics beyond the Standard Model (BSM).\footnote{This conclusion requires that astrophysical uncertainties in the interpretation of the signal to be sufficiently under control.} The FOPT is driven by a scalar field that induces the spontaneous symmetry breaking (SSB) of a symmetry of the theory through thermal corrections to its effective potential in the early Universe.
 The transition proceeds via tunneling from a metastable vacuum to a stable one, leading to the nucleation of true-vacuum bubbles in the primordial plasma.
 These bubbles expand while interacting with the surrounding plasma, and eventually collide, potentially generating GWs~\cite{PhysRevD.30.272,10.1063/1.1338506,Kamionkowski:1993fg,Caprini:2024hue}.
 An observable SGWB compatible with the PTA signal has been generally related to classically scale-invariant models~\cite{Bringmann:2023opz,Goncalves:2025uwh,Balan:2025uke,Costa:2025csj}, where strong enough supercooling allows for the release of a large amount of latent heat, thus enhancing the resulting SGWB spectrum.
 Such a signal is typically explained by New Physics (NP) at the $\mathcal{O}(\mathrm{GeV})$ scale, pointing towards the existence of a light dark sector which interacts weakly with the SM~\cite{Agrawal:2021dbo,Antel:2023hkf}.

 Gaining insight into the NP from the SGWB observation requires predicting the GW spectrum starting from an underlying particle physics model, in particular from the effective potential of the new scalar field.
 This effective potential contains non-local contributions that depend on the field-dependent masses of the particles running in the loops, as well as on the renormalization scale~\cite{Coleman:1973jx}.
 As a result, the tunneling rate must be obtained by numerically solving the bounce equations at each point in model parameter space.
 Since the allowed parameter space can be very large, a comprehensive numerical scan is often computationally prohibitive.
 Furthermore, state-of-the-art determinations of the temperature at which GWs are produced require additional numerically intensive, multi-dimensional integrations.